-VA benefits are available to family members of the veteran when they are dependents of living veterans, or surviving family members of deceased veterans.
+Veterans benefits are available to family members of the veteran when they are dependents of living veterans or surviving family members of deceased veterans.
 The different categories of qualifying family relationships are: 1) spouse 2) surviving spouse 3) child 4) surviving child 5) dependent parent 6) surviving parent.
 In the last blog post we talked about spouses.
-This blog post will look at qualifying parents and children.
+This blog post will look at benefits from the United States Department of Veterans Affairs to qualifying parents and children.
 Remember, the family member is only entitled to benefits through the veteran, not in their own right.

 For a parent to receive benefits as dependents or as a surviving parent, they have to meet two requirements.
 First, they have to have a parental relationship to the veteran.
 Second, the VA considers their financial situation.
 If the veteran is trying to get additional compensation for their parents, the parents have to be financially dependent on the veteran.
 If the parents are attempting to get DIC benefits, they have to meet the income eligibility requirements.

 For a child to qualify for benefits as a dependent child or surviving child of the veteran, there are also two requirements.

 - A biological child

 - Of qualifying age: under 18, or between 18 and 23 if pursuing education, OR

 - A helpless child: permanently incapable of self-support before the age of 18.